MENU CLOSE

 Feminist Media Studio CJ Building, Room 2.130 Concordia University 7141 Sherbrooke W Montreal (Qc)

 Preciado presents at once a philosophical treaty, a personal narrative and an analytical tool to examine this shift—a moment of transition marked by fractures, crises, and metamorphosis.
-This shift entails the decline of “patriarchal, sexual, and racial legitimacies” or “petro-sexo-racial regime” within capitalism and the emergence of political contestation movements that unites.
-His book offers a critical tool for reflecting on what he perceives as a moment of epistemological change.
+This shift entails the decline of “patriarchal, sexual, and racial legitimacies” and the ‘petro-sexo-racial regime’ within capitalism.
+It also marks the emergence of political contestation movements who prefigure emancipatory practices and new futures.
+Using the Covid-19 pandemic as a metaphorical as well as analytical backdrop, his book offers a critical tool for reflecting on what he perceives as a moment of profound epistemological change.
 Dysphoria Mundi introduces new approaches to the application of indiscipline, recognizing the significance of “critical acts and political disobedience.”
-It emphasizes the need to break away from the capitalist, patriarchal, and colonial lineage through practices of inadequacy, dissent, and disidentification.
+It emphasizes the need to break away from the capitalist, patriarchal, and colonial lineages through practices of inadequacy, dissent, and disidentification.

 Thank you,